Virjal

-Virjal or Viryal (вир [vir] — upper, west and ял [yal] — village, community) — a part of Chuvash people.
+Virjal or Viryal (вир [vir] — upper, west and ял [yal] — village, community) is a subgroup of Chuvash people.
 Denomination "Virjal", i. e. upper, living upstream of Volga River, is opposed to Anatri (анат [anat] — lower, east), i. e.
 Lower Chuvash, living downstream of Volga River.

 Origin

 Some scientists suggest Upper Chuvash descend from Hill Maris, assimilated by Chuvashs.
 Anthropological analysis via mathematical simulation suggests Hill Maris and Upper Chuvashs are represented by the same anthropological type.

 Historical evidence

 Russian chronicles refer to Upper Chuvashs and Hill Maris as "cheremisa gorniaya" ("черемиса горняя", literally Hill Cheremis).

 Traditional dress

 Virjal women's dress cut is virtually the same as Hill Mari women's dress as Nina Gagen-Torn and others refer.

 Virjal and Hill Mari had similar technology of making bast shoes which was different from the one used by Anatri.
 Upper Chuvashs wore long footwraps and puttees.
 Feet wrapping was thick, similar to that of Finno Ugric neighbours.
 Virjal had black broadcloth footwraps, Anat Jenchi (Middle Lower Chuvashs) had black and white ones, and Anatri had just white.